Resident Parking Permits

 A parking permit obtained through a dishonest act of deception may be considered fraud under section 192E of the Crimes Act, which can carry a penalty of up to $11,000 for individuals in the Local Court.

-Parking Permit costs
+Parking permit costs

 The annual cost for a resident parking permit is listed on the application form.